IIIF/api/source/api/presentation/3.0/index.md

 The layer _MAY_ be able to be dereferenced if it has an HTTP URI.
 If a representation is available, it _MUST_ follow all of the requirements for JSON representations in this specification.
 All of the properties of the layer _SHOULD_ be included in the representation.

 The annotation lists are referenced from the layer in an `otherContent` array, in the same way as they are referenced from a canvas.
-The annotation lists _SHOULD_ be given as just URIs, but _MAY_ be objects with more information about them, such as in the [Canvas][canvas] example.
+The annotation lists _SHOULD_ be given as just URIs, but _MAY_ be objects with more information about them, such as in the [Canvas][canvas-prezi30] example.

 ``` json-doc
 {